ishandutta2007/free-api/README.md

  - Ticket identification (can be called online) : Support for VAT invoices, train tickets, taxi tickets (support Support - <a href="https://www.free-api.com/doc/19" target='_blank'> Interface address </a>

- - Form text recognition </a> b>: Automatic recognition of table lines and table contents, structured output header - <a href="https://www.free-api.com/doc/20" target='_blank'> Interface address </a>
+ - Form text recognition </a> : Automatic recognition of table lines and table contents, structured output header - <a href="https://www.free-api.com/doc/20" target='_blank'> Interface address </a>

  - General object and scene recognition (can be called online) : Supports more than 100,000 types of object and scene recognition, the interface returns - <a href="https://www.free-api.com/doc/21" target='_blank'> Interface address </a>